 December 11: National Noodle Ring Day

-There are four national days dedicated to noodles, each highlighting different aspects of noodle culture.
+There are four national days dedicated to noodles.
 Additionally, March is recognized as National Noodle Month, offering a whole month to explore and enjoy various noodle dishes.

 March: National Noodle Month